MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 4. Enter **DeliaD@** `<<your domain address>>`.
 5. Enter the password = Enter the Global admin password of the tenant (Note : Refer the 'Lab Resources' tab to retrieve the admin password).
 6. At this point one of two things will happen.
 You should get a message that you need to set up Authenticator app and register for MFA.
 Follow the prompts to complete using your personal phone.
 NOTE - there is a chance that you might get a login failure message with several options on how to proceed.
 Click the **Try Again** option in this case.
+# RobertS --> I know you copied this lab, and it works.
+But the entire step-6 here probably should not be a lab step; but some sort of callout.

 You can see that because of the Conditional Access rule we created for Delia, MFA is reguired to launch Office 365 home page.